The coolest bars and restaurants in town

 It's time for a new edition (easy there, Bobby Brown) of the Thrillist 47, giving you the best new and new-ish places to eat and drink.
-Some had to go, while other hot spots could not be denied (Bitters, Bock, and Rye FTW!).
+Some had to go, while other hot spots could not be denied (HELLO, Cap'n Crunch French toast at Dryhop Brewers).
 Have a look at the list (organized by hood; this isn't a ranking) and make the most of your next night out.

 Read the full story...